 - Your REALTOR® will know when, where and how to advertise your property.
 There is a misconception that advertising sells real estate.
 The NATIONAL ASSOCIATION OF REALTORS® studies show that a significant majority of real estate sales are the result of agent contacts through previous clients, referrals, friends, family and personal contacts.
 When a property is marketed with the help of your REALTOR®, you do not have to allow strangers into your home.
 Your REALTOR® will generally prescreen and accompany qualified prospects through your property.

-- Your REALTOR® can help you objectively evaluate every buyer's proposal without compromising your marketing position.
+- Your REALTOR® can help you objectively evaluate every buyer's proposal.
 This initial agreement is only the beginning of a process of appraisals, inspections and financing -- a lot of possible pitfalls.
-Your REALTOR® can help you write a legally binding, win-win agreement that will be more likely to make it through the process.
+Your REALTOR® can help you through the process.